 Effects of rights on calculations

 Rights of any kind never affect computations or consolidations.
-For example, a “none” right in the cube #_GROUP_DIMENSION_DATA_ <Name of dimension> does not influence the calculation of dependent contents in consolidated cells.
+For example, N rights on specific elements in the cube #_GROUP_DIMENSION_DATA_ <Name of dimension> will permit a user (group) from seeing the data on those elements, but it does not influence the calculation of dependent calculated values in consolidated cells to which the user may have access.

 Assigning users to multiple groups